 I went with the official kubeadm distribution, mostly because I like “vanilla” editions.

 Besides the main driver in my decision, there’s one thing I hope to improve about my Homelab with the migration: Making better use of my relatively beefy storage hosts for general usage.
 Right now, they’re only running the baremetal Ceph cluster, which uses only a small portion of their compute resources.
-With the k8s cluster, I will run Ceph via Rook, which runs all of the containers for Ceph via Kubernetes.
-So while the hosts will still be a bit special, they will also be used for general workloads, not just Ceph.
+With the k8s cluster, I’m running Ceph via Rook, which runs all of the containers for Ceph via Kubernetes.
+So while the hosts will still be a bit special, they are also used for general workloads, not just Ceph.

 Networking with Cilium